hanzhi713/image-collage-maker/README.md

 pip install -r requirements.txt
 ```

 If you want GPU acceleration, you need to install cupy.
-Consult the [cupy documentation](https://docs.cupy.dev/en/stable/install.html).
+Please consult the [cupy documentation](https://docs.cupy.dev/en/stable/install.html).

 Then, you can either use GUI by running